 This new nature is not the product of moral goodness assumed by some to be inherent in man, and needing only to grow and be manifested.
 There are millions of professed moral individuals who make no profession of being Christians, and who are not “new” creatures.
 The new nature is not even a decision, to do right (Romans 7:15–18).
 It is not a mental belief in specific doctrines, of sharing one’s beliefs or feelings with another, or even of sorrow over sin.

 The new nature is the result of the presence of a supernatural power given to a man, which results in his dying to sin and being born again.
 Paul wrote, “or if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection, knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin” (Romans 6:5,6)

 Jesus said, “I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
 If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned” (John 15:5,6).
-Christians can abide in Christ by a daily study of the Word and prayer.
+Christians can abide in Christ by a daily study of the Word, prayer and witnessing.